This game has a prototype article

 The game also tries to prevent these tests from being easily detected and removed - there are six write checks split into three sets, with one of them stored at the end of a subroutine called four times throughout the game, another checked once immediately before one instance of the subroutine call is executed, and the third in a vertical interrupt routine.
 The SRAM address the game checks also cannot be detected easily, as the game loads an address some random distance away from the actual address and adds the distance immediately afterward through lea instructions.
 All checks have different base values and distances.

-Alternative SEGA Logo Screens
+Alternate Sega Logo Screens

-- First digit (0) is unused
+- First digit - Unused.

 "A Hidden Place" Passwords